NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Animal Shape.md

 You can remain in animal shape indefinitely and can use Change Shape to return to your humanoid or hybrid shape at any time.

-If you have the [[Feats/Critter Shape|Critter Shape]] feat, you can choose to gain the effects of a 4th-rank [[Spells/Pest Form|Pest Form]], can remain in critter shape indefinitely, and can return to your critter shape at any time after leaving the shape, just as you can with Animal Shape.
+If you have the [[Critter Shape|Critter Shape]] feat, you can choose to gain the effects of a 4th-rank [[Spells/Pest Form|Pest Form]], can remain in critter shape indefinitely, and can return to your critter shape at any time after leaving the shape, just as you can with Animal Shape.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*